browniebroke/django-codemod/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A tool to automatically upgrade Django projects to newer version of the framework by fixing deprecations.
+A tool to help upgrade Django projects to newer version of the framework by automatically fixing deprecations.

 ## Installation